Number of FAQs related to Leaf Wetness Sensors: 7

 Sometimes, an old cable can be replaced with a new, shorter cable.

 Sometimes, an existing cable can be shortened by cutting the ends off.
-However, there are a few problems that could be encountered when doing this:
+However, there are a few issues that could be encountered when doing this:

 Whenever possible, purchase a sensor with the desired cable length.
 Some sensors have a user-specified cable length, whereas other sensors have a set cable length.